sevenTMers/kompilr/README.md

 > Kant, *Natural History and the Theory of Heaven*, 1755

----

-Machine Learning for Drug Discovery has [made many strides](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7577280/) over the last decade.
-Yet there is a long, long way to go.

-# Molecular Dynamics

 It is said Molecular Dynamics begin with 1959's [Studies in Molecular Dynamics](https://github.com/sevenTMers/kompilr/blob/main/papers/1959_Studies_in_Molecular%20Dynamics.pdf).